d-bl/MAE-gf/docs/counting-snow/index.md

 We have 10 swapped pairs in patterns marked with a `+`.
 These cause duplicates, so we have to subtract at least 10.

-The [download](two-out-before-in.svg) has some examples with pulled out examples beyond the visible area.
+The [download](two-out-before-in.svg) has some examples with pulled out pairs beyond the visible area.
 ![](two-out-before-in.svg)

 With one pair going out and in again we have (5x4x3x2 - reflections) = 73 options,